 Few Americans have tasted Nepali food, and certainly not the sort that Preeti Singh cooks.
 Born into an aristocratic family, Singh specializes in the subtle, refined royal cuisine.

 Moderate / strenuous.
-For the adventurous!
-Suitable for families.
+Elevation over 10,500 ft.
 Special local festival

 Is a U.S. tour operator specializing in Small Group and Custom Luxury Tours throughout Asia since 1986.
 An Asia specialist - pioneering Cultural and Study tours to focus on hidden cultures, tribes, festivals and multi-country luxury trips!
 We are primarily referral based – proof of our dedication to clients' satisfaction.